Kenneth Medrano: That's My Bae: Twerk It Dance Contest

 On 11 July 2015, Medrano joined That's My Bae: "Twerk It" Dance Contest, a segment on the longest running noontime show Eat Bulaga! airing on GMA Network.
 On his joining to the contest, Medrano is known already by many people because of the viral video he made and is the key and opened opportunities for him to become an artist.
 Among a thousand men auditioned the contest, he makes it to the semi-finals until he reached into the grand finals.
 On 29 August 2015, there are seven grand finalists left on the competition.
-He joined together with his fellow bae colleagues in the contest with Miggy Tolentino, Joel Palencia, Gab Bayan, Tommy Peñaflor, Jon Timmons and Kim Last.
+He joined with his fellow bae colleagues in the contest with Miggy Tolentino, Joel Palencia, Gab Bayan, Tommy Peñaflor, Jon Timmons and Kim Last.
 His personality, looks, and dance moves have a great impact and potential to his life that the audience and the judges like him.
-He was declared as the “Ultimate Bae Grand Winner”.
+He was declared as the "Ultimate Bae Grand Winner".
 He received P250,000 as the grand prize and also included in PLDT Home Ultera's list of brand ambassadors.
-Medrano also chosen as the “Ultimate Bae Dabarkads People’s Choice Award” by people's text votes and likes on his picture posted by Eat Bulaga!'s Facebook page.
+Medrano also chosen as the "Ultimate Bae Dabarkads People’s Choice Award" by people's text votes and likes on his picture posted by Eat Bulaga!'s Facebook page.
 Subsequently, Medrano and the rest of his bae colleagues are regularly seen and performed daily on Eat Bulaga!.
-In September 2015, Medrano and the rest of his bae colleagues gave a segment on Eat Bulaga! entitled “ATM with the BAES”.
+In September 2015, Medrano and the rest of his bae colleagues gave a segment on Eat Bulaga! entitled "ATM with the BAES".
 In January 2016, the segment was changed into "Dancing in Tandem" on which he is one of the judges together with his fellow bae colleague Kim Last and later the segment was changed into "Hotline Bae" in February 2016.